javiersoriano/sentinel-training/Modules/Module-7-Threat-Intelligence.md

 #### 🎓 Level: 300 (Intermediate)
 #### ⌛ Estimated time to complete this lab: 20 minutes

-This module will show you how to use Azure Sentinel Threat Intelligence (TI) features and all the integration points in the product.
+This module will demonstrate how to use Azure Sentinel Threat Intelligence (TI) features and product integration points.
-During this module we will use TI data we ingested in [Module 2](Module-2-Data-Connectors.md) of this training, and will discover how to visualize the data and use it as part of the detection and investigation.
+During this module we rely on TI data we ingested in [Module 2](Module-2-Data-Connectors.md) so please make sure you completed this model before. during this model we will discover how to visualize and use this data as part of investigation and detection.

 #### Prerequisites
-This module assumes that you have completed [Module 1](Module-1-Setting-up-the-environment.md), and also [Module 2](Module-2-Data-Connectors.md) that enables the Threat Intelligence TAXII connector.
+This module assumes that you completed [Module 1](Module-1-Setting-up-the-environment.md), and  [Module 2](Module-2-Data-Connectors.md) that enables the Threat Intelligence TAXII connector.

 ### Exercise 1: Threat Intelligence data connectors